NaMoAr/FinancialManagement/README.md

  > * What you plan to do until the next meeting (or until the final demo)
  > * If there is anything that is getting in your way

  > You may notice that this is effectively a "standup" meeting.
-We suggest that as a team you have a daily (or every other day) standup, but this will be a bit more formal with the TA.
+We suggest that as a team you have a daily (or every other day) standup, but this will be a bit more formal with00 the TA.

  > **Your meetings cannot be in the same week of the session so plan ahead**